PPVTecchio/nodeLocalization/README.md

 # nodeLocalization
-This project seeks to localize nodes in a Wireless Network using only range measurements and a small subset of referece locations.
+This project seeks to localize nodes in a Wireless Network using only range measurements and a small subset of reference locations.
 * Reference nodes are called Anchors and have known locations.
 * We call non-anchor nodes, Unknowns.
 * Nodes lie in **n-dimensional Euclidean space**.
 While we usually have n = 2 or n = 3 in current applications; our implementation, with exception of plot functions, is able to deal with any possible number of dimensions.
 * We utilize the minimum number of anchors, which is n + 1.
-* **Anchors and Unknows may lie arbitrarily**, i.e. there is no assumption on how the anchors in the network are placed.
+* **Anchors and Unknows may lie arbitrarily**, i.e. there is no assumption on how the anchors are placed in the network.

 ## Requirements for utilization
 * A running Matlab environment.
 Tested with Matlab R2018b - academic use.